-The Board advertises in the local newspaper for persons interested in sitting on the SEAC to apply to the Board in writing.
+The Board advertises in the local newspaper and social media for persons interested in sitting on the SEAC to apply to the Board in writing.
 The Board determines the member's eligibility and the agencies and affiliations that they represent.